- Vet HU

 Feed hygiene I. Mycotoxins.
 General characteristics of mycotoxins.
 Classification of moulds.
 Field fungi.
 Fusarium toxins.
 Zearalenone.
 Trychothecenes.
 Fumonisins.
 Satratoxins.

-Feed hygiene II.
+Feed hygiene III.
 Hygiene of the drinking water.

 Rules and good execution practice of collecting feed and water samples for analysis.

-Feed hygiene III.
+Feed hygiene IV.
 Animal hygieneic aspects of the chemical decomposition of feed components.
 The oxidative stress.
 Biogen amines.
 Preventive measures

 Microbial contamination of feeds.
 Classification of feed flora, Environmental conditions of microbial gradation.
 Consequences of feed spoilage and preventive measures.